department-of-veterans-affairs/va-mobile-app/VAMobile/documentation/docs/Engineering/FrontEnd/DevelopmentBestPractices.md

 1. Creation: you create a PR.
 See "Pull request creation" below.
 2. Review: another engineer reviews the PR.
 See "Pull request review" below.
-3. Approval: when the reviewer is satisfied, they'll approve your PR and change the pipeline to "With QA (pre-develop)" so QA knows to begin testing.
+3. Approval: when the reviewer is satisfied, they approve your PR and change the pipeline to "With QA (pre-develop)" so QA knows to begin testing.
 4. QA: a QA engineer tests your branch and updates TestRail.
 You'll need to fix any issues they find.
-On approval, they'll comment in the ticket and change the pipeline to "Ready to merge to develop".
+On approval, QA comments in the ticket and changes the pipeline to "Ready to merge to develop".
-5. Merge: hit the "Merge pull request" button to merge your PR into the develop branch.
+5. Merge: hit the "Merge pull request" button to merge your branch into the develop branch.
 On the ticket, change the pipeline to "With QA (develop)" and select the current release under "Releases".
-6. Post-merge: QA will complete final testing and close the ticket.
+6. Post-merge: QA completes final testing and closes the ticket.

 ### Pull request creation